murphynd/TravelApi/README.md

 ```

 - The token will be generated in the response.
 Copy and paste it as the Token paramenter in the Authorization tab.
+- Select Type: Bearer Token
+- Now you can do a call

 ### Note on Pagination